OpenframeProject/Openframe-Docs/source/includes/_hardware.md

 ## GPIO for electronic components

 Using the [GPIO of the Raspberry Pi](https://www.raspberrypi.org/documentation/usage/gpio/) you can extend your frame with electronic components like sensors, buttons, motors and more.
 The sky is your limit.
-This [GPIO example Openframe extension](https://github.com/OpenframeProject/Openframe-GPIO) might help getting started.
+This [GPIO example Openframe extension](https://github.com/OpenframeProject/Openframe-GPIO) might help you getting started.